clearpath-docs/moose-sphinx-tutorials/doc/index.rst

 phase with software you intend to ultimately deploy on a real Moose, or you do not have one and are simply exploring the platform's capabilities.

-:doc:`Navigation <MooseNavigation>` is a follow-on to what is learned in the simulation tutorial, as navigation and map-making may be run in the simulated environment.
-However, this content is applicable to both the simulator and the real platform, if equipped with a laser scanner.

 :doc:`Driving <MooseDriving>` covers how to teleoperate Moose using the remote control, a well as safety procedures for operating the real robot.
 Anyone working with a physical robot should be familiar with this section.